English Graduate Program

 The literature courses focus on the analysis of poetry, drama, fiction, film, and other kinds of texts, including biography and memoir; on developing a critical vocabulary for describing the complexities of literary texts; on understanding the nature of literary conventions; on exploring the different traditions in British, American, and world literature; and on investigating developments in and the value of contemporary literary theory.

 A number of graduate students in the M.A.
 Program in English go on to teach writing at community colleges, and a few teach in UNF's Writing Program.
 Moreover, most secondary-level English teachers give some form of writing instruction.
 The program provides students the option of taking courses in rhetoric and composition, which will enhance their qualifications for this kind of work.
 The program also recommends this concentration for students wishing to pursue careers as technical writers, editors, or Internet publishers.
-The concentration consists of twelve-credit hours (four courses).
-Nine hours (three courses) will be concerned with theory, research, pedagogical issues, and background.
-These courses are ENC 6700 (The Subject of Composition), ENC 6702 (Grammar and Rhetoric of the Sentence and Paragraph), and ENC 6720 (Five Problems in Composition).
-The fourth course, ENG 6941 /2 (Practicum), will provide teaching experience.
+The concentration consists of nine-credit hours (three courses).
+Students take courses in theory, research, pedagogical issues, and/or technical writing.
+Students may also take a teaching practicum following the completion of background courses in composition and rhetoric.

 Students who would like college-level classroom teaching experience or who wish to pursue a course of independent study with particular professors may do so by seeking out faculty members willing to direct them.
 Students can sign up for an independent study or a practicum after they have completed 18 hours of graduate study (or six courses).
 In the program's eleven courses, students are allowed to enroll in a maximum of two practica, or two independent studies, or one practicum and one independent study.